barryclark/jekyll-now/_posts/2018-2-19-Vim-Crash-Course.md

 title: Vim Crash Course
 ---

-This is summary of the vim introducation given to my by the lovely Jonathan :blush: Let me make clear from the start, this is not a vim user's guide to vim.
+This is summary of the vim introduction given to my by the lovely Jonathan :blush: Let me make clear from the start, this is not a vim user's guide to vim.
 This is an oh-crap-some-command-just-dumped-me-into-vim-help! user's guide to vim.
 There's quite a difference.
 And if you're wondering, yes, that's happened to me _multiple_ times before.

 First things first, your panic button: escape.
 If in doubt, hit escape until you're sure you're out of whatever mode you've got yourself into, then take a deep breath and start over.
 Unless otherwise stated, this guide assumes that you're starting from a nice clean new vim window (which, fyi, you might not have if you've been unexpectedly catapulted into it).
 Or that you've mashed esc until you have one.

 Second key point: everything is case sensitive.
 Upper and lower case versions of commands tend to do _similar_ things, but they are **not** the same.
-Pay attention to case, or find youself wondering why you're typing at the end of your file instead of the start.
+Pay attention to case, or find yourself wondering why you're typing at the end of your file instead of the start.

 Finally, I suggest playing around with the following commands in a text file you don't care about.
 It's much easier to understanding how exactly everything behaves by actually _seeing_ it.
 The command `vim file.txt` will create and open a new file called _file.txt_ in the current directory (unless that file already exists, in which case it will just open it).